-- 1. Hours earned as part of the Student Volunteer Service Program must be documented on the Volunteer Service Record Log Sheet and must comply with rules of that program. - 2.
-The student must give copies of the log sheets required to verify service hours for the Florida Bright Futures Scholars Program Scholarship to his/her guidance counselor. - 3.
-The number of hours required to qualify for each of the Florida Bright Futures Scholarship Programs are as follows:
+Hours earned as part of the Student Volunteer Service Program must be documented on the Volunteer Service Record Log Sheet and must comply with rules of that program.

+The student must give copies of the log sheets required to verify service hours for the Florida Bright Futures Scholars Program Scholarship to his/her guidance counselor.

-Gold Seal Vocational Scholars - 30 hours (This requirement will be met by Broward County's 40 hour graduation requirement)
+- Gold Seal Vocational Scholars 30 hours (This requirement will be met by Broward County's 40 hour graduation requirement)

-Florida Medallion Scholars - 75 hours
+- Florida Medallion Scholars 75 hours

-Florida Academic Scholars - 100 hours
+- Florida Academic Scholars 100 hours